Praqma/k8s-probes-demo/README.md

 # About
-This repository contains support files to create a very simple and small Docker container image, which can be used to demonstrate how Kubernetes probes work.
-The same container image can be used as a simple container running NGINX web server on port 80, and the same can be used to run a so-called "troublemaker" (as side-car) which tries to disrupt the readiness probes being run in the main container.
+This repository contains support files to create a very small and simple Docker container image, which can be used to demonstrate how Kubernetes probes work.
+This container image can be used as a simple container running NGINX web server on port 80, and the same can be used to run in "troublemaker" mode, as side-car, which tries to disrupt the readiness probes being run in the main container.

-The readiness probe is assumed to be "GET /readinesscheck.txt" .
+* The readiness probe is assumed to be "GET /readinesscheck.txt" .
+* The livenesss probe is assumed to be "GET /livenesscheck.txt" .

 # How to use this image: